25 Best Free SEO Tools (2022)

 CanIRank isn’t just for sizing up the first-page competition.

 It also gives you suggestions that can help you rank for a specific term.

 Get your site ready for Google’s Mobile-first Indexing.

-You might have heard that Google recently made a big change to their algorithm.
+You might have heard that Google recently made a big change to its algorithm.

 (This change is officially called “Mobile-First Indexing”.)